Affarsverken/iot-startkit/README.md

 This repository contains a few code examples to get started with Affärsverkens IOT Startkit.
 Questions related to the kit please contact iot@affarsverken.se

+## Testbed
+The IoT testbed from Affärsverken is a public LoRaWAN base station that allows you to experiment (non comercial) with IOT hardware and software without having to ask for consent.
+It is set up to allow for quick and easy self-management using The Things Network platform.
+The base station gateway used for the testbed is a Kerlink Wirnet Station (https://www.kerlink.com/product/wirnet-station/) mounted on top of the roof of Campus Gräsvik 3: https://www.google.com/maps/place/56°10'59.8"N+15°35'36.0"E

 ## Hardware

-The startkit contains the following assortment of parts
+The startkit contains the following assortment of parts (can be orderd from m.nu)

 - [Pycom LoPy4](https://docs.pycom.io/gettingstarted/connection/lopy4)
 - Pycom Expansion Board 2.0